 If you come with an open mind about what God has for you, you won't be disappointed!

 Training Camp is the first 3 days of your trip.
-You will fly/drive to Atlanta on the first day of your trip and meet your team (and leaders!) in the airport.
-Then you’ll go to our base in Gainesville, GA, for 3 days of training, team building, and preparing for your trip spiritually, physically, and emotionally.
-It’s fun, we promise!
-There is also time for worship and most of all, laughter.
-By the time you leave for the field, you’ll feel like you’ve known your teammates for months instead of days.
+You will fly/drive to Gainesville, GA (where the Adventures in Missions headquarters is located) on the first day of your trip.
+Those flying will meet in the Atlanta airport and be shuttled to our headquarters.
+You'll be there for 3 days of training, team building, and preparing for your trip spiritually, physically, and emotionally.
+It's fun, we promise!
+By the time you leave for the field, you'll feel like you've known your leaders and teammates for months instead of days.

-Debrief is a time to reflect over what God has done in your life, your teammates’ lives, and the lives of those you met on your trip.
-Your team will have a short debrief in country; then you will fly back to Atlanta for a one night and stay in a local hotel.
+Debrief is a time to reflect on what God has done in your life, your teammates' lives, and the lives of those you met on your trip.
+Your team will have a short debrief in country led by your leaders; then you will fly back to Atlanta for one night and stay in a local hotel.

-During this debrief time, you will have the opportunity to share what God has done on your trip with other teams from your Training Camp.
-At the end of Debrief in Atlanta, you will fly/drive back to your home.
+During this debrief time, you will have the opportunity to share what God has done on your trip with the Ambassador staff.
+We love to hear your stories!
+At the end of debrief in Atlanta, you will fly/drive back to your home.